The Setup user "owns" the Fossil repository and may delegate a subset of that power to one or more Admin users.

 Admin power is delegated from Setup.
 When a Setup user grants Admin capability, it is an expression of trust in that user's judgement.

 Admin-only users must not fight against the policies of the Setup user.
 Such a rift would be just cause for the Setup user to strip the Admin user's capabilities.
 This may then create a fork in the project’s development effort as the ex-Admin takes their clone and stands it up elsewhere, so they may become that fork’s Setup user.

 A useful rule of thumb here is that Admin users should only change things that the Setup user has not changed from the stock configuration.
 In this way, an Admin-only user can avoid overriding the Setup user's choices.

-Even if we had enough suitable printable ASCII characters left to assign one to every imaginable purpose and policy, we want to keep the number of exceptions manageable.
-Consider the Admin → Settings page, which is currently restricted to Setup users only: you might imagine breaking this up into several subsets so that some subsets are available to non-Setup users, each controlled by a user capability bit.
+Consider the Admin → Settings page, which is currently restricted to Setup users only: you might imagine breaking this up into several subsets so that some settings can be changed by Admin users.
 Is that a good idea?
 Maybe, but it should be done only after due consideration.
 It would definitely be wrong to assign a user capability bit to each setting on that page.

 We can break up the set of powers the Admin user capability grants into several groups, then defend each group as a coherent whole.